sev-n/FinalProject/README.md

-Requirements for Final Term on College
+Requirement for Final Term on College

 For Educational Purposes Only